Team-GAKNRV/MSP-ML-Backend/README.md

 - `requirements.txt`: List of all dependencies for the project
 - `api`: Holds all api versions and endpoints of the project
 - `core`
     - `labels`: Pickled files of the labels
     - `models`: Models for each label
     - `scripts`: Scripts for classification and utils used in the api
 - `docs`: Documentation stuff
 - `temp`: Temporary storage for e.g. input images received via an api request

+## Basic Usage (docker)

+1. You need to have `docker` installed
+2. Set up the docker container with `docker build -t msp-ml-backend .`
+3. Run the container with `docker run -d -p 9000:9000 msp-ml-backend`

-## Basic Setup
+## Basic Usage (local)

-1. You need to have `Python 3.10` or greater.
+1. You need to have `Python 3.10` or greater
-1. Set up a virtual environment with `python -m venv .venv`
+2. Set up a virtual environment with `python -m venv .venv`
-1. Activate the virtual environment with `source .venv/Scripts/activate` (the path and file may change, depending on your operating system)
+3. Activate the virtual environment with `source .venv/Scripts/activate` (the path and file may change, depending on your operating system)
-1. Install all dependencies with `pip install -r requirements.txt`
+4. Install all dependencies with `pip install -r requirements.txt`

-## Basic Usage
-Run the project with `python main.py`
+5. Run the project with `python main.py`